Peter Irving: Career

 "Peter was atypical of the partisan editors of the period.
 He was too reserved to print obvious lies, or to pass on ugly rumors and pitch abusive words at Burr's enemies.
 Cheetham derided him by calling him 'Miss' Irving, a direct allusion to his sexual identity.
 Civil Peter knew whom he could turn to for help: Washington resented Cheetham's unprovoked assaults on his brother, including the suggestion (with clear homosexual overtones) that he was merely the slavish follower of a known libertine."

-From 1802 to 1803, Irving served in the New York State Assembly as a member of the 26th New York State Legislature, representing New York County alongside John Burger, William Few (later a U.S. Senator from Georgia), Speaker Thomas Storm, and Daniel D. Tompkins (later Governor of New York and Vice President of the United States).
+In 1803, Irving served in the New York State Assembly as a member of the 26th New York State Legislature, representing New York County alongside John Burger, William Few (later a U.S. Senator from Georgia), Speaker Thomas Storm, and Daniel D. Tompkins (later Governor of New York and Vice President of the United States).
 He ran for reelection, and lost, as a Burrite.
 Peter also wrote the first five chapters of his brother Washington's 1809 satirical novel, Knickerbocker's History.

 From 1809 until 1836, Irving lived in Europe for nearly 25 years, returning just two years before his eventual death in 1838.